Maximum Aluminium Purity for the Circular Economy

-The big advantage of aluminium is that you can reuse it time and time again without loss of quality/capability.
+The significant advantage of aluminum is that you can reuse it repeatedly without losing quality/capability.
 Aluminum is infinitely recyclable.

 There are a few important notes to keep in mind when recycling aluminum: